DeepSeek's open-source week

 DeepEP is a communication library that optimizes communication patterns in MoE models, specifically the "dispatch" and "combine" operations, which route data between GPUs.

 These communication steps can bottleneck.
-With NN GPUs, naive routing tends toward O(N2)O(N^2) traffic.
-If you do not overlap comms with compute, GPUs wait.
+With GPUs, naive routing tends toward traffic.
+Without overlap between communication and compute, GPUs wait.

 To fix this, DeepEP keeps three simple tactics:

-They provide a PyTorch-hook-based interface for overlapping communication and computation where the actual data transfer doesn't complete until you explicitly call the hook, letting the data transfer start early.
+The library provides a PyTorch-hook-based interface for overlapping communication and computation where the actual data transfer doesn't complete until the hook is explicitly called, so transfer can start early.

 def low_latency_dispatch(hidden_states: torch.Tensor, topk_idx: torch.Tensor, num_max_dispatch_tokens_per_rank: int, num_experts: int):